muzamilalfatih/Driving-Vehicle-License-Department-DVLD-System/README.md

    Go to Tools > NuGet Package Manager > Manage NuGet Packages for Solution and restore missing packages.
 5. Build and run
    Use Build > Build Solution and Debug > Start Debugging to launch the application.
+6. Use the following test credentials :

+    1. Username : admin.
+    2. Password : admin.

 ## Features